Last updated on December 14th, 2022 at 08:36 am

 So, what is citizenship?

 Citizenship is a status that is legally granted to an individual that gives the person the privilege to enjoy the full rights that are provided by the country’s constitution.
-Such individual owes full allegiance to the country.
+Such an individual owes full allegiance to the country.

 - Citizenship by Birth